 speaker

 Brian Hertzman

-Charlie, while we have you on your question earlier about prior development in the specialty, I think it's important also when you're looking at that to put it in context of where we're coming from in those results.
+But Charlie, while we have you on your question earlier about prior year development in the specialty cash, I think it's important also when you're looking at that to put it in context of where we're coming from in those results.
 So when you look at the businesses that we had some adverse development in, those are still very profitable businesses for us.
-For example, for the full year 2023, most of our more social inflation exposed businesses had a calendar year underwriting profit, despite some of the noise there, and only one of them had a return on equity that wasn't double digits.
-In fact, we look at our excess and surplus businesses overall, all three of those had calendar year ROEs above 20% in 2023.
+For example, for the full year 2023, most of our more social inflation exposed businesses had a calendar year underwriting profit despite some of the noise there, and only one of them had a return on equity that wasn't double digits.
+In fact, when we look at our excess and surplus businesses overall, all three of those had calendar year ROEs above 20% in 2023.
 So I thought it might be just good to remember when you're thinking about some of the lumps in prior development that those are in businesses that are generally very profitable over a long number of years.

+speaker